Sony unveils the world’s first smartphone with optical zoom—but is it all it’s cracked up to be?

 How to buy a Sony Alpha IV 1

 If you’ve got $1,600 to spend and really want an optical zoom lens on your smartphone, you can preorder the Sony Alpha IV 1 now on Sony’s website.
-It will ship on 1.
+It will on September 1.

 The post Sony unveils the world’s first smartphone with optical zoom—but is it all it’s cracked up to be? appeared first on Popular Photography.